-Power supplies to this equipment must have anti-surge (T) fuses rated at 400mA for 230V supply, 400mA for 110V supply or 2A for DC supplies in the range 11-30VDC.
-Only Siba fuses in series 189500, cULus listed according to file #E167295 are accepted for this service under the terms of UL listing.
-A switch or circuit breaker, clearly marked as a disconnecting device, must be included close to the installation.
+Power supplies to this equipment must have anti-surge (T) fuses rated at 1A for 230V supply, 2A for 110V, 5A for 48VAC supply or 10A for DC supplies in the range 11-30VDC.

-Don't touch any circuitry after you have connected the meter, because there may be lethal voltages on the circuit board.
+Don't touch any circuitry after you have connected the display, because there may be lethal voltages on the circuit board.